marshareb/marshareb.github.io/_posts/2025-6-18-Reparameterizations.md

 $$ \int_0^t \varphi^u_Z( Z^\tau(x)) \,d\tau = \int_0^{\Phi_\varphi^X(x,t)} \varphi^u_X(X^\tau(x)) \,d\tau + \beta(Z^t(x)) - \beta(x).$$

+In fact, this potential $\beta$ is precisely the obstruction to a $C^1$-reparameterization preserving any smooth structures for the Anosov splittings.
 Gelfert and Motter pushed this further in their paper with the following.

 **Theorem:** Let $Z = \varphi X$ be a continuous reparameterization of $X$.
 For every continuous potential $\xi$, we have